raquelbuege/1430-Final-Project/README.md

 5. Adjusting the dropdown widget.
 6. Making a Google Map widget that's reusable in the different pages.
 7. Padding of widgets.
 8. Making a Divider widget for the Starting Route Page.
+9. Used to set up the Search Route and Selecting Route screens.